PlayEveryWare/eos_plugin_for_unity/docs/overlay.md

 - The overlay is not yet installed.
     - To install it create a build of the demo and run the bootstrapper included in the build folder, this will install the overlay.
 - Epic Games Launcher is not installed.
-    - The launcher can be downloaded [here](https://store.epicgames.com/en-US/download).
+    - The launcher can be downloaded here: [Download Epic Games Launcher](https://store.epicgames.com/en-US/download).